 There are several ways to measure the success of personal storytelling efforts, such as tracking engagement metrics, monitoring social media activity, and conducting surveys to measure the emotional impact of personal stories on audiences.

 For more details on tracking video metrics, check out this article.

 Concern 03: Limited Resources

 Lastly, we know nonprofits often can benefit from more resources.
-So budget and capacity are another big concern around personal storytelling.
+So, budget and capacity are another big concern around personal storytelling.

 With the rise of social media and user-generated content, there are more opportunities than ever to share personal stories without breaking the bank.
 Plus, storytelling can be a powerful way to engage donors and attract new supporters, ultimately leading to increased resources for your organization.

 If funding is low to invest in video storytelling, what if you focused on one or two key stories?
 Investing in evergreen video stories is a great way to maximize the impact of your ROI because evergreen content is relevant over an extended period, resulting in ongoing benefits.
-Essentially, you can prioritize evergreen content yielding more results than time bounded stories.
+Essentially, you can prioritize evergreen content yielding more results than time-bound stories.